1st unofficial Chess Olympiad

 The 1st Team Chess Tournament was held together with the 1924 Summer Olympics in Paris, 12–20 July 1924, at the Hotel Majestic.
 Fifty-four players representing 18 countries were split into nine preliminary groups of six.
 The winner of each round qualified for the Championship while the rest joined an eight-round Swiss consolation tournament.
+The event was organized by the French Chess Federation (FFE) after they unsuccessfully campaigned to include chess as an Olympic sport in the 1924 Summer Olympics.

 Results

 The final results were as follows: